Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 {% hint style="warning" %}
 **Windows cmd:**

-Remenber the different handling of quotation marks in the cmd from [modifying projects](administration.md#modifying-projects).
+Remember the different handling of quotation marks in the cmd from [modifying projects](administration.md#modifying-projects).
 {% endhint %}
 {% endtab %}